nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - stores a `TransactionList` object that encapsulates the history of past transactions.
 - stores a `UserPref` object that encapsulates the user’s preferences.
-- does not depend on any of the other three components (as the Model represents data entities of the domain, they should make sense on their own without depending on other components)
+- does not depend on any of the other three components (as the Model represents data entities of the domain, they should make sense on their own without depending on other components).

 ![Model Low Level class diagram](images/ModelLowLevelClassDiagram.png)